Ncxs99/Financial-Mathematics/Options Properties and Hedging Strategies/Options Hedging Strategies/README.md

 - **Protective Call**
 - **Protective Put**

-For each strategy, we calculate and display their **Greeks**—key metrics used to measure sensitivity to various market factors:
+For each strategy, we display their **Greeks**—key metrics used to measure sensitivity to various market factors:
 - **Delta**: Sensitivity to price changes in the underlying asset.
 - **Gamma**: Rate of change of Delta with respect to the underlying price.
 - **Theta**: Sensitivity to the passage of time (time decay).